shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-sync-with-trade-desk---faq.md

 ### Can I change a buyer for a deal once it has been uploaded to Trade Desk systems?

 Publishers cannot remove the primary buyer from a deal once it has been uploaded to Trade Desk systems.
 You can check which buyer is designated the primary buyer by pulling the buyer-deal-sync object in the API or Database.
-If your account is enabled for multi-buyer deals, you can add additional buyer seat ids to an existing deal.
+If your account is enabled for multi-buyer deals, you can add additional buyer seat IDs to an existing deal.

 ### Can I create a deal for multiple media types?